-Applying for Crag or Climb Leader
+Applying to be a Crag or Climb Leader

-Applications for Climb Leader must be emailed to the climbing chair along with a copy of the WFA or MOFA card and AIARE 1 certification if these are not part of your Mountaineers record.
+Applications for Climb Leader must be emailed to along with a copy of the WFA or MOFA card and AIARE 1 certification.
 Be sure to include "Application for Climb Leader" (or Crag) in the subject heading.
-Applicants need to submit a list of references which must be climb leaders with The Mountaineers in good standing along with their application.
+Applicants must submit a list of references which must be climb leaders with The Mountaineers in good standing along with their application.